 Alfred Hitchcock uses one apartment window to tell a compelling feature-length murder story in Rear Window (1954).
 Inspired by that, I design the door frame as "the stage" of this VR experience.
 In VR, our perception of distance is enlarged, hence making it easy to tell whether something is closer to or far away.
 That is why a zombie walking toward you is way scarier in VR than in the film.

-The key of creating "infinite" space is to block the viewers from seeing the end of the hallway.
-In the level design, I design two "infinite" hallways, one closer, the other farther away from the viewer.
+"Infinite" space can effectively build suspense because it creates blind spots.
+The key to creating "infinite" space is to block the user from seeing the end of the hallway.
+I design two "infinite" hallways in the level design, one closer, the other farther away from the viewer.

 The power-down moment is the icing on the cake, unexpected, thus making the experience more horrifying.
 Since the user's perception is in line with the field of view the headset provides, when lights are shut, the user can not see anything, immersed by darkness.
 The timeline is made of multiple character animations, 2D and 3D audios, and objects activation tracks.
 The greens tracks are used to create the three power down moments.